About This Chapter

 Clinical psychologists and other mental health professionals use the Diagnostic and Statistical Manual (DSM) to take down their patients' symptoms and reach a diagnosis.
 The DSM is a work in progress, updated periodically to reflect changes in classification of disorders.
 Regardless of the disorder, the DSM doesn't give any recommendations for treatment; it's purely intended to aid in diagnosis.

 Psychological disorders can have many causes, so treatment often depends on a variety of factors.
 The majority of the lessons in this topic outline the major classes of disorders and their potential causes.
 Some lessons cover disorders that might be familiar to you.
 In one video, we'll cover depression and other mood disorders, and in another we'll cover the psychotic disorder schizophrenia.
+We will also discuss dissociative disorders, such as amnesia and split personalities.
 Other lessons may seem less familiar, like the one on somatoform disorders, in which serious physical symptoms are produced entirely by the brain.
+Still another video is devoted to personality disorders.
 You might be surprised to find videos on substance abuse and eating disorders listed under psychological disorders.
 But if we look back to our definition of disorder, we can see why all of these are grouped together: they're all characterized by negative patterns of thought or behavior.

 With this series of video lessons and quizzes, we aim to demystify the subject of mental health.
 We hope you come away with a better understanding of the causes and symptoms of psychological disorders, but also of the unique difficulties involved in diagnosing them.